logik-portal/logik-portal-test/README.md

 - New Window Classes:
     - PyFlameInputDialog
-      A simple dialog window that allows for input of a single line of text.
+        - A simple dialog window that allows for input of a single line of text.

     - PyFlameTabWindow
-      Subclass of PyFlameWindow that allows for easy creation of a window with multiple tabs.
+        - Subclass of PyFlameWindow that allows for easy creation of a window with multiple tabs.

 - PyFlameButton:
-    - Added new argument:
+    - New argument: ```max_height```
-        ```max_height``` - Set PyFlameButton to maximum height.
+        - Set PyFlameButton to maximum height.
 Use if height is being set by layout.
 Overrides `height` if set to True.

 - PyFlameSlider:
     - Updated Calculator UI